kabungapafra/Web-Scanner/README.md

  ./venv/bin/python3 verify_phase1.py
  ```

+ ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 **Authorized Testing Only**: This tool is for educational and security assessment purposes only.
 Ensure you have explicit authorization before scanning any target.